MS1Group/ConnectX/README.md

 ```

 ## Usage

+**The host always runs via Python, no matter what.** `host.py` is a
+plain script — it was intentionally kept out of the packaged app — so
+whoever hosts needs Python 3 installed and runs it from Terminal.
+This
+applies even if everyone joining uses the prebuilt app below.

 1. **Pick one computer to be the host.** All machines must be on the
    same Wi-Fi/LAN network.